-If you enter the UK with a Tier 4 visa and pay the NHS surcharge, then you are entitled to access NHS healthcare at no additional cost for the duration of your stay in the UK.
+If you enter the UK with a student visa and pay the NHS surcharge, then you are entitled to access NHS healthcare at no additional cost for the duration of your stay in the UK.

 Some treatment is provided free to everyone on the NHS, including accident and emergency services, family planning services, and the treatment of conditions caused by types of violence.

 Students entering with Short Term Student visas will have to pay for any medical treatment other than the above as a private patient.
 Private medical treatment is expensive if you do not have private medical insurance.
 It is very important that you take out medical insurance for the duration of your visit to the UK.

 There is a charge for all dental treatments.
 Charges vary from dentist to dentist so ask for a quote before agreeing to any treatment.